Midhurst Public Library Building, Sussex, England

 One of my favorite buildings in Midhurst is the old Midhurst Public Library on Knock Hundred Row.
 It sits just west of Sheep Lane and Church Square, in the oldest part of Midhurst town.
 The building is thought to have been built in the late 1500s and through its history has seen many different occupants.

 Tudor Family Homes

-The original building on Knock Hundred row is thought to have been built in the late 1500’s.
+The original building on Knock Hundred row is thought to have been built in the late 1500s.
 At this point, it was a collection of four separate family dwellings.
-The building exterior has changed little since then except the removal of several chimneys.
-The structure is of timber frame with tiled roof and brick walls.
+The building exterior has changed little since then except for the removal of several chimneys.
+The structure is of a timber frame with a tiled roof and brick walls.

 Midhurst Working Men’s Club

 By 1912 the building was occupied by the Midhurst Working Men’s Club.
 The interior was remodeled extensively.
 The four dwellings were converted to create a large hall and the original chimneys were removed.
 There are many postcards of the building at sites like the Francis Frith collection with the emblem of the working men’s club on the front of the building.
 In 1936 the Midhurst Girls Club occupied the building.
 Then during the second world war, it was used as a reception center for evacuees escaping the big city bombing.